Alix955/Lab-work/Roco/Roco222/Journal.md

 ## Note
-For all of these practical sessions i worked together with Samuel Page.
+For all of these practical sessions I worked together with Samuel Page.

 # Practical Session 1